 What does the school counselor do at Roadrunner Elementary?

 In Marana, school counselors follow the ASCA (American School Counselor Association) National Model.
 Gone are the days of sitting in an office waiting for “student problems”.
 We are very proactive!
 Below describes briefly how we support students and families at Roadrunner.

-Class Guidance lessons for every class - Each class at Roadrunner receives counseling lessons in their classroom every other week.
+Class Guidance lessons for every class - Each class at Roadrunner receives counseling lessons in their classroom every week.
 These lessons include topics such as; problem solving skills, friendship skills, kindness, bullying and internet safety, study skills, social interactions, character building, and many others.